elunna/nerfhack-changelog/README.md

 * Darkness offers protection from gaze attacks (as long as the player is on a dark square and the gazer doesn't have infravision and the player is infravisible).
 * If a gazer is in melee range, it will bypass invisibility and darkness protection.
 * Hallucination always protects against floating eye gaze.
-* Hallucination negates all incoming gaze attacks, except Medusa's glare (from xNetHack).
+* Hallucination negates all incoming gaze attacks, except Medusa's glare (xnh).

 ### Slow digestion nerf
 * Slow digestion now functions in a fashion opposite of the ring of hunger.